Cloud Security

 Keeping databases and the data they hold secure is typically more nuanced than federating who can access the data and touches upon broader concerns - the backups of the data and how they are stored and accessed, how data is moved between replicated databases or insufficient offline encryption.

-Best-made intentions for access controls are often tempting to compromise upon, especially during development, to gain quick insight into unexpected app behaviour.
+Best-made intentions for access controls are often tempting to compromise upon, especially during development, to gain quick insight into unexpected app behavior.
 Access can be easily granted and forgotten, and legacy settings can be carried across from development or test environments into a production database configuration.

-The Divio platform implements a firm stance on database access and configuration.
 A database is automatically provisioned for your app through the Divio Control Panel, and following best practices, access is granted to an app through an environment variable.
 Divio federates access to the database and the application, preventing direct access in all cases.

 Divio offers an alternative approach that allows a database to be easily copied between cloud and local environments through the included developer tools.
 Alternatively, a remote connection can be made to a limited cloned cloud environment that facilitates fault finding and troubleshooting.